-On entry to the service information is provided to residents and their whanau and consultation occurs regarding entry criteria and service provision.
+On entry to the service information is provided to residents and their whānau and consultation occurs regarding entry criteria and service provision.
 Information is provided in accessible formats as required.

-Registered nurses assess residents on admission with input from the resident and/or family/whānau.
+Registered nurses assess residents on admission.
 The initial care plan guides care and service provision during the first three weeks after the resident's admission.